‘He was a relationship guy:’ Mason Sizemore, beloved former president of Seattle Times, dies at 76

 “There wasn’t anything you couldn’t talk with him about if you had a problem.
 He would hear you out and tell you if he thought you were wrong, or work with you if he thought you were right,” said Mike Fancher, who succeeded Mr. Sizemore as managing editor in 1981 and retired from the paper in 2008.

 So respected was his judgment that more than one editor faced with a tough moment would ask themselves, “What would Mason do?”
 Fancher said.
-He choked up while saying it, for in newspapering, few are the trusted confidantes in lonely decisions.
+He choked up while saying it, for in newspapering, few are the trusted confidants in lonely decisions.

 “He was a journalist’s journalist,” said Jennifer Sizemore, who herself would go on to work at five newspapers and the national news website MSNBC.com.